google/android-fhir/README.md

 - APIs for searching FHIR resources in the database

 ### Structured data capture:
-The goal of this library is to implement the FHIR SDC specification on Android.
-A common use case that the SDC Library supports is the ability to translate a FHIR Questionnaire into a data capture fragment which can capture user input (via form controls) generating a QuestionnaireResponse resource.
+This library is a partial implementation of the [Structured Data Capture FHIR IG](http://build.fhir.org/ig/HL7/sdc/) on Android.
+It includes the UI components and APIs to capture healthcare data using FHIR questionnaires.
+The following code snippet renders a questionnaire using a FHIR questionnaire resource and an optional questionnaire response resource.

 The current release (alpha-0.1.0) provides support for **10 commonly used widgets and very basic skip logic** (see release note).
 This library will be incrementally updated and we are actively seeking contributions from the community.
 To contribute [see the board here](https://github.com/google/android-fhir/projects/1)